-Step 3: Specify materiality
+Step 3: Determine materiality

-We order the core CSR risks and opportunities evaluated in Step 2 and then specify materiality in consideration of the response method to the risks and opportunities.
-In order to ensure the appropriateness of the specified materiality, where necessary we also incorporate feedback from stakeholders through dialogue with outside experts.
+We order the core CSR risks and opportunities evaluated in Step 2 and then determine materiality in consideration of the response method to the risks and opportunities.
+In order to ensure the appropriateness of materiality, where necessary we also incorporate feedback from stakeholders through dialogue with outside experts.